 Copyright infringement is a complicated subject.
 There’s a ton of info out there and the only way to be sure you’re getting correct information is to talk to a lawyer who is knowledgeable on copyright laws in your area.

 Disclaimer: I’m not a lawyer by profession and nothing in this article should be construed as legal advice.
 Although I strive to provide accurate general information, the information presented here is not a substitute for any kind of professional advice or free from errors, and you should not rely solely on this information.
 Always consult a professional in the area for your particular needs and circumstances prior to making any professional, business, legal, and financial or tax-related decisions.
 This information is also not a substitute for the advice of an attorney.
 If you require legal or other expert advice, you should seek the services of a competent attorney or other professional.
 I am not liable or responsible for any damages resulting from or related to your use of this information.

 Copyright infringement is often used when talking about trademark infringement…which is what a lot of handmade business owners and Etsy sellers do when they sell Disney, Hello Kitty or Star Wars items.

-Copyright falls under Intellectual Property, which refers creations of the mind such as; words, designs, books, music, processes, machines, etc. Trademarks, copyrights and patents protect Intellectual Property.
+Copyright falls under Intellectual Property, which refers to creations of the mind such as; words, designs, books, music, processes, machines, etc. Trademarks, copyrights, and patents protect Intellectual Property.

 You are not required by law to register a trademark, copyright or patent, but you are required, by law, not to infringe on someone else’s intellectual property.